HOTDISK. Finding Massive Protostellar Disks with Water and Refractory Molecular Species

 Previous studies of Orion Source I suggest that NaCl primarily traces the disk rotation, vibrationally excited H$_{2}$O traces the disk and possibly the base of a disk wind, and SiO and SiS are more closely associated with the wind-launching region \citep{2017NatAs...1E.146H,2024ApJ...974..150W}.
 In this context, the observed velocity gradients may partly arise from a disk wind that remains co-rotating with the disk.
 However, given the current angular resolution, we cannot resolve the vertical structure of these components.
 In this work, we therefore do not distinguish between disk midplane, disk surface, and wind base.
 Instead, we interpret these tracers as probing compact, rotating gas closely associated with disk accretion.

-Assuming Keplerian rotation and an inclination angle of $90^{\circ}$ (edge-on), we estimate the central masses and systemic velocities by visually matching model curves to the H$_2$O PV diagrams.
-The resulting values are listed in Table~\ref{tab:info}.
+Besides the two sources with rotation curve fitting, we estimate the central masses and systemic velocities by visually matching Keplerian rotation curves to the edges of the H$_2$O PV diagrams for other sources assuming edge-on Keplerian rotation.
+The model curves follow $v_{\rm rot}(r) = \sqrt{GM_\star/r}$ for an inclination angle of $i=90^{\circ}$, where $r$ is taken as the projected offset from the continuum peak along the PV cut.
+The curves are normalized by matching the observed velocity at the outer edge of the emission in the PV diagram, and the corresponding radius is used to determine the enclosed mass.
 The dynamical mass estimation here contains large uncertainties.
 First, the masses derived under the edge-on assumption can only provide lower limits.
 Second, these estimates are based only on simple visual matching to the lowest PV contours (emission edges) rather than detailed kinematic modeling, and strongly affected by the signal-to-noise ratio (e.g. I08303$-$4303).
 Furthermore, the inferred masses may also be affected by line contamination in some sources (e.g., I18434$-$0242 and I18507+0121).
 In sources where SiO shows clear outflow contributions (e.g., I16484$-$4603), the observed velocity structure may be further contaminated by outflow-related motions in addition to rotation.
 Therefore, the derived dynamical masses should be treated as reference values with substantial uncertainties.
 Protostellar masses based on infrared spectral energy distribution (SED) fitting are also provided in Table~\ref{tab:info} for reference (assuming single source dominating the infrared emission; see Appendix \ref{sec:app_sed}).